 11 to 14 Years of Age

 A child as young as 11 years old can have input regarding their physical custodian.
 In Georgia, children between the ages of 11 and 14 may also have some input into their physical custody decision.
 In these cases, a judge may consider a child's desires between 11 and 14 in determining which parent shall have custody.
 Unlike elections made by children 14 or older, the elections of children between 11 and 14 are not as controlling.
 O.C.G.A. § 19-9-3 (a)(6).

 14 Year Old (and older)

-At age 14, a child may elect which parent he or she wants to be their physical custodian.
-Georgia law provides that: “In all custody cases in which the child has reached the age of 14 years, the child shall have the right to select the parent with whom he or she desires to live.
+At age 14, a child may elect which parent they want to be their physical custodian.
+Georgia law provides: "In all custody cases in which the child has reached the age of 14 years, the child shall have the right to select the parent with whom he or she desires to live.
 The child's election for purposes of custody shall be presumptive unless the parent so selected is determined not to be in the best interests of the child."
 O.C.G.A. § 19-9-3 (a)(5).
-If there is a current court order concerning the custody of a child, the election of a child who is 14 or older may also constitute a material change of condition or circumstances sufficient to warrant a modification or change of child custody.
-Id.
+If there is a current court order concerning the custody of a child, the election of a 14 or older child may also constitute a material change of condition or circumstances sufficient to warrant a modification or change of child custody.

-In order for a child to make an election regarding custody, he or she must sign an Election Affidavit under oath.
-This affidavit must then be submitted to the court.
-If the child's election is not contested and the court finds that the child's election comports with that child's best interests, the court will honor the election.
+For a child to make an election regarding custody, they must sign an Election Affidavit under oath that is then submitted to the court.
+If the child's election is uncontested and the court finds the child's election comports with that child's best interests, the court will honor the election.

-If the election is contested by the nonelected parent, however, the child may be asked to appear in court to provide testimony to the presiding judge about his or her election.
-Normally, if a judge wishes to speak with a child concerning his or her election, the judge will do so in the judge’s chambers in order to protect the child's privacy and ensure that he or she feels free to be honest and forthcoming with the judge.
+If the unelected parent contests the election, the child may be asked to appear in court.
+If a judge then wishes to speak with the child concerning the election, the judge will do so in chambers to protect the child's privacy and ensure they are not subject to undue pressure from their parents.